XRISTECH/XRISTECH/README.md

 ### Hi there 👋

+i am Miracle Chris-Ibeawuchi a dedicated, focused and creative Website and Mobile App Developer.
+Feel free to go through to my repositories i am open to corrections and suggestions.
 <!--
 **XRISTECH/XRISTECH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.